Maven Meter: Casa Real Casino & Hotel

 I should say that Junior Suites usually run $1450 on weekdays, so don’t look at the pictures and then make a beeline straight for the website thinking that you’ll get them for $520 too.
 (Unless, of course, another virus strikes.)

-Perhaps it was karma paying me back for the pain I endured putting together the Budget Guide, where 5 or 6 hotels were sad disgusting options that should be detonated immediately, their very existence a blight on Macau.
+Perhaps it was karma paying me back for the pain I endured putting together the Budget Guide, where 5 or 6 hotels were sad disgusting options that should be eradicated immediately, their very existence a blight on Macau.

 Of course, the Casa Real suite was nothing like the Ritz suite, but it almost felt as lavish and luxurious to me.
 I loved all the space in the two rooms and the size of the bathtub, which was absolutely huge.
 Sometimes I’m all scrunched up in there close to assuming the fetal position, but I could recline back in there like I was on a Lazyboy.
 The bed was super soft too while the Wifi was excellent, never cutting out once.

 At the same time, remember that in these smaller mid-range Chinese style hotels, suite is really just a synonym for “Larger”, and won’t whisk you off into airy abodes of penthouse magic.
 No matter the occasion, $1500 is too much to pay for anything at Casa Real, and at that price point, consider rooms at Altira or the Grand Lisboa first.

 As a free upgrade though… beggars can’t be choosers and all I can say is, please keep them coming!